 Bundaberg - What are the most important things?

-On the shop page, there was a large banner with free delivery over $250. (this seems high for free delivery).
+On the shop page, there was a large banner with free delivery for over $250.
+(This seems high for free delivery).
 It was clear this was on ALL BOTTLES because those 2 words are in CAPS.

 Then we got a choice from 4 categories – Exclusive Range, Royal Liqueur, Master Distillers Collection and Bundle Offers.